National Resistance Movement

-The National Resistance Movement (Harakati za Upinzani za Kitaifa; abbr.
-NRM) has been the ruling party in Uganda since 1986.
+The National Resistance Movement (NRM; Harakati za Upinzani za Kitaifa) is a political party led by President Yoweri Museveni.
+It has been the ruling party in Uganda since 1986.
+The party has ruled Uganda as a authoritarian regime under Museveni.

 History

 The National Resistance Movement (NRM) was founded as a liberation movement that waged a guerrilla war through its rebel wing National Resistance Army (NRA) that toppled the government in 1986.
-According to the National Resistance Movement, it restored political stability, security, law and order, constitutionalism and the rule of law to Uganda.

 Leadership

 The party's leader, Yoweri Museveni, was involved in the war that deposed Idi Amin, ending his rule in 1979, and in the rebellion that subsequently led to the demise of the Milton Obote regime in 1985; however, parallels have been drawn between the NRM and its predecessors in terms of suppressing fundamental freedoms.
 For instance, the NRM-sponsored Public Order Management Bill is strikingly similar to the 1967 Public Order and Security Act, codified by the Obote regime, in that both bills "seek to gag dissenting views."
 Museveni's statements are also reminiscent of Uganda's dictatorial past: "Whoever tries to cause problems, we finish them.
 Besigye [an opposition leader] tried to disorganize Kampala and we gave him a little tear gas and he calmed down.
 He didn't need a bullet, just a little gas."
 Further, as he once stated that "the problem of Africa in general and Uganda in particular is not the people but leaders who want to overstay in power," some have viewed his move to abolish presidential term limits as hypocritical.
-In the past, The NRM has been praised for bringing relative stability and economic growth to a country that has endured decades of government mismanagement, rebel activity and civil war; however, with an unemployment rate of 62% among the youth, his economic effectiveness has seriously come into question.
+In the past, the NRM has been praised for bringing relative stability and economic growth to a country that has endured decades of government mismanagement, rebel activity and civil war.
+However, with an unemployment rate of 62% among the youth, Museveni's economic effectiveness has seriously come into question.
 His tenure has witnessed one of the most effective national responses to HIV/AIDS in Africa.

 In the mid-to-late 1990s, Museveni was lauded by the West as part of a new generation of African leaders.
 His presidency has been marred, however, by invading and occupying Congo during the Second Congo War (the war in the Democratic Republic of the Congo which has resulted in an estimated 5.4 million deaths since 1998) and other conflicts in the Great Lakes region.
 Recent developments, including the abolition of presidential term limits before the 2006 elections, Museveni's confirmation of the NRM-sponsored Public Order Management Bill — a bill which severely limits freedom of assembly — NRM media censorship and the persecution of democratic opposition (i.e. general intimidation of voters by security forces; arresting opposition candidates; extrajudicial killings) have attracted concern from domestic and foreign commentators.
 Most recently, indicators of an alleged succession to the President's son, Muhoozi Kainerugaba, have increased tensions.